IELTS Exam Pattern 2023 - Explore Section-wise IELTS Exam Format, Marking Scheme & Duration

 Your speaking, reading, writing and listening skills are evaluated on both IELTS exams.
 While the Reading and Writing sections are different for each test, the Listening and Speaking sections are the same.

-IELTS exam Formats
+IELTS Exam Formats

 IELTS Paper Pattern

-Section | Duration | IELTS Academic | No. of Questions Per Section |
+Section | Duration | IELTS (General or Academic) | No. of Questions Per Section |

-Listening | 30 Minutes | It includes four recorded monologues and conversations | 4 Sections-10 Questions Each |
+Listening | 30 Minutes | It includes four recorded monologues and conversations | 4 Sections - 10 Questions Each |

 Reading | 60 Minutes | Three long reading passages with tasks.
-Texts can range from descriptive and factual to discursive and analytical, which include non-verbal material like diagrams, graphs, and illustrations texts (taken from books, journals, and newspapers) |
+Texts can range from descriptive and factual to discursive and analytical, which include non-verbal material like diagrams, graphs, and illustrated texts (taken from books, journals, and newspapers) |

 40 |

-Writing | 60 Minutes | A writing task of at least 150 words where the candidate must summarize, describe or explain a table, graph, chart or diagram, and another short essay task of at least 250 words | 2 |
+Writing | 60 Minutes (20 minutes for Task 1) (40 minutes for Task 2) | A writing task of at least 150 words where the candidate must summarize, describe or explain a table, graph, chart or diagram, and another short essay task of at least 250 words | 2 |

 Speaking | 11 to 14 Minutes | The face-to-face interview includes short questions, where you will have to speak at length about a familiar topic and have a structured discussion. | 3 |